Skip to content

 Adding real-time chat

 Up until now, you could only chat with yourself.
-We will now refactor our app to become real-time.
+We will now refactor our app to become real-time using Server-Sent-Events (SSE) and the Mercure protocol.

-Modify the component back to its simpler state as message creation will now be handled via the resource:
+Modify the ChatMessage component back to its simpler state:

 {{props.message.message|markdown}}